seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **CAPULET**
 How now, how now, chop-logic!
 What is this?
-‘Proud,’ and ‘I thank you,’ and ‘I thank you not;’
+'Proud,' and 'I thank you,' and 'I thank you not;'
-And yet ‘not proud,’ mistress minion, you,
+And yet 'not proud,' mistress minion, you,
 Thank me no thankings, nor, proud me no prouds,
-But fettle your fine joints ’gainst Thursday next,
+But fettle your fine joints 'gainst Thursday next,
-To go with Paris to Saint Peter’s Church,
+To go with Paris to Saint Peter's Church,
 Or I will drag thee on a hurdle thither.
 Out, you green-sickness carrion! out, you baggage!
 You tallow-face!